hyunkunkim/study_sdc_p2/writeup.md

 # Writeup: Track 3D-Objects Over Time

-Please use this starter template to answer the following questions:

 ## Step 1.
 Implement EKF to track a single target with lidar
   * ### implement `predict()` in `student/filter.py`
     * `F()` and `Q()` in n dimension linear motion are defined as in the equation below.
 (I_n is the identity matrix in n dimension)